Breast Implant Complications

 After breast implant surgery, a capsule of scar tissue forms around the implant.
 Capsular contracture occurs when the capsule becomes too tight, squeezing and distorting the implant and making it hard and unnatural in appearance.

 This complication can occur with either saline or silicone implants.
 It can make the breast appear unnatural and lead to pain or discomfort for the patient.
-The standard treatment for capsular contracture is surgical removal of the implant and the surrounding scar tissue.
+The standard treatment for capsular contracture is surgical removal of the implant and the surrounding scar tissue through a breast implant revision in Florida.

 Although breast implants are designed to be durable, they are not intended to last forever.
 The shell of the implant may tear or break, allowing the saline or silicone to leak out of the implant.
 There are a number of possible reasons for implant rupture, including: